Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality

 \section{Clustering multivariate functional data}

-A natural application of the MEI and MHI is the possibility to extend the methodology proposed in \citet{pulido2023} for clustering one-dimensional functional data.
-This section will present an overview of this extension, along with an overview of several existing methods in the literature for clustering multivariate functional data.
-Finally, in the forthcoming sections, the proposed approach will be applied to different simulated and real datasets.
-Furthermore, the obtained results will be compared to those achieved by the other existing methodologies in the literature.
+The indices \textbf{MEI} and \textbf{MHI} naturally enable the adaptation of the methodology proposed in \citet{pulido2023} for clustering one-dimensional functional data to the multivariate context.
+In this section, we will provide an outline of this expansion, as well as an overview of various existing methods in the literature designed for clustering MFD.
+Subsequently, in the following sections, we will apply the proposed approach to various simulated and real datasets.
+Moreover, we will conduct a comparative analysis of the obtained results against those achieved by other established methodologies in the literature.